Thursday, February 5, 2026

 Demonstrable fair treatment of the customer in the given circumstance

 Good documentation also enables pattern detection and insight into how robust the process is.
-Tools such as Fishbone diagrams and 5 Whys can support root cause analysis.
-See Use the Fishbone diagram and 5 Whys to strengthen complaint handling.
+Tools such as the Fishbone diagram and 5 Whys can help to strengthen complaint handling and support root cause analysis.

 Good complaint handling protects revenue and reduces churn

-Complaint outcomes influence customer retention, brand reputation, escalation cost, redress exposure, FCA supervisory confidence, and operational workload.
+This insight matters because complaint outcomes influence customer retention, brand reputation, FOS escalation risk, redress exposure, FCA supervisory confidence, and operational workload.

 Fewer Ombudsman referrals